The curious history of government-funded British Restaurants in World War 2

 About the author

-Deborah Sugg Ryan is Professor of Design History at University of Portsmouth.
+Deborah Sugg Ryan is Professor of Design History at the Faculty of Creative and Cultural Industries (CCI), University of Portsmouth.
 She is a consultant on all 3 series of BBC Two’s A House Through Time, as well as being an expert onscreen contributor.
 Her other television appearances include Inside the Factory, David Jason's History of British Inventions, and Number 57: The History of A House.
 She has also worked for the V&A Museum as a curator and advisor.
 Deborah's most recent book is Ideal Homes: Uncovering the History and Design of the Interwar House (Manchester University Press, 2020) which was awarded the 2020 Historians of British Art Book Award for Exemplary Scholarship on the Period after 1800.
 She is currently writing a book about the history of the kitchen and is working with the Science Museum (London) on a project on the history of domestic appliances.

 - Peter J. Atkins, 'Communal feeding in wartime: British restaurants, 1940-1947.', in Food and War in Twentieth-Century Europe (Farnham: Ashgate, 2011, pp. 139-153)